chmitch/mdwguide/Student/Challenges/Challenge2/README.md

 ## Success Criteria

 1. Deploy a new storage account resource.
-2. Define directory structure to support data lake use cases.
+2. Define directory structure to support data lake use cases including:
+    - There should be at least 2 parent directories created:
+        - '\In' (or Staging Data) - This will the sink location used as the landing zone for data being copied into your data lake.
+        - '\Out' (or processed data) - This will be the location published to downstream systems that might consume the data once it has been processed.
+    - Within each of these folders, you should consider creating a separate folder for each of the tables being loaded into your DW.
 3. Configure folder level security in your new data lake storage
+    - only your ETL job should be able to write to your \IN directory
+    - you should be able to grant individual access to users who may want to access your \Out directory based on AAD credentials
 4. Deploy Azure Data Factory
 5. Create a pipeline to copy data into ADLS
+    - Your pipeline should contain at least one copy activity that copies data from a source table in the WideWorldImporters OLTP database into a file in your new data lake
+        - Your data source should leverage the [Integration].[Get[[TableName]]Updates] stored procedures that already exist in the source
+        - You should parameterize the source and sink properties in your pipeline where possible so that you can re-use the same pipeline for all additional tables being copied

 ## Hints